martindoffsotta/martindoffsotta.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I hold a PhD in Control Engineering from the [University of Oxford](https://www.ox.ac.uk).
+### Bio
+I obtained a PhD in Control Engineering from the [University of Oxford](https://www.ox.ac.uk) in 2023.
+Following my doctoral studies, I was awarded the EPSRC Doctoral Prize, targeting the top 10% of early-career researchers in STEM across the UK.
+I then pursued further research at the University of Oxford as a Postdoctoral Pathway Research Fellow and Senior Research Associate.
+In 2025, I was awarded the Eric and Wendy Schmidt AI in Science Fellowship to conduct research at the intersection of control theory and artificial intelligence.

+### Research
 My research focuses on combining the predictive capabilities of artificial intelligence with the safety guarantees of control systems, with applications to urban air mobility, renewable energy, and sustainable aviation.